microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 > **Note**
 > I'm using `Docker` as an example fragment extension that provides
 > some `docker` commands.
 When grouping by `"source"`, we could pull those into
-> a seperate top-level entry.
+> a separate top-level entry.
 When not grouping by `"source"`, those would still
 > show up with the rest of `tasks`. )

 #### Store recent commands across sessions